 Well, innovation is the key, my dear.

 This comes with the courage to take (acceptable) risks.

-- Courage to push your team beyond their comfort zone, in order to make great things happen.
+- Courage to push your team beyond their comfort zone to make great things happen.

-- Courage to stand up for your team, even when facing unhappy members of the senior management team.
+- Courage to stand up for your team, even when facing unhappy senior management team members.